djhmateer/hugo-quickstart/content/posts/z9 water.md

 For pale ales I'm going with:

-AMS (CRS) / Lactic acid: 24ml for 20 litres [Malt miller](https://www.themaltmiller.co.uk/product/ams-crs-500ml/)
+AMS (CRS) / Lactic acid: 24ml for 20 litres [Malt Miller](https://www.themaltmiller.co.uk/product/ams-crs-500ml/)

-DWB: 10g for 20litres in the mash [Malt Miller](https://www.themaltmiller.co.uk/product/dwb-500g/)
+DWB: 10g for 20 litres in the mash [Malt Miller](https://www.themaltmiller.co.uk/product/dwb-500g/)

-[The Homebrew Challenge - American Pale Ale](https://www.youtube.com/watch?v=SqdRKKyzRtY) - epsom salt, gypsom, calcium chloride and lactic acid

 For Stouts lower on the AMS - (see Pauls spreadsheet.)